wdi-atx-10/class/asking-for-help.md

 - What you are trying to do (in terms of code)
 - Detailed description of the bug or error
 - Relevant code/files/errors (and screenshots if applicable)
-- Gems and/or other technologies being used (if applicable)
+- Libraries and/or other technologies being used (if applicable)

 #### Approaches Tried